 Skittenelv Camping in Krokelvdalen is located in a landscape of important peninsulas and islands, just a 25 kilometre drive from Tromsø city centre.

 Camp at Hornnes Camping, located in connection with the diverse Mineralparken, an activity park for families.
-At Hornnes you can choose to participat in the activities, or you can stay in a more private area.
+At Hornnes you can choose to participate in the activities or stay in a more private area.

 Benefit from the experience of a specialist in motorhome travelling who reveals his preferred base camps.